Beth McLeish grew up a student by day and a professionally trained ballet dancer by night.

 The majority of students stay onsite to study ballet while the other portion go off to train in their specific performing art or sport.

 “About two-thirds of the students are classically trained here, but then we also have many students who are either elite musicians or tennis players,” McLeish said.
 “We have a great relationship with the Fort Wayne Figure Skating Club.
 Many of their high-ranking skaters are coming here to this school.”
+Growing in size

 This model appears to be successful.
 According to McLeish, when Project Ballet was founded in 2004 they took in eight students.
 Now, their program has grown to serve a variety of young performers from grades three to twelve with an addition of an after school-hours program for children as young as three years old.